ADKMechETECH/gea-plugin-water-heater/README.md

 This node.js package provides functionality for communicating with a water heater via the [General Electric Appliance Software Development Kit](https://github.com/GEMakers/gea-sdk).
 In order to use this software, you must first connect your water heater to your computer using the [Green Bean](https://github.com/GEMakers/green-bean).

+&#x26a0; CAUTION: To prevent a risk of personal injury or property damage use this device and the API to modify the functionality of your GE Appliances only as directed in the [Guide to Safe and Reliable Operation](#guide-to-safe-and-reliable-operation).

+## Guide to Safe and Reliable Operation
+The interface between the green bean and the hybrid electric water heater can take place while the appliance is in either a consumer or a native mode.

+**Consumer mode** allows developers to access the high-level algorithms of an appliance, such as changing the operational mode or set temperature of the unit.
+In consumer mode a user connected is unable change the low level functions that govern how the heating cycle runs.

+**Native mode** allows a developer to create the low-level algorithms of an appliance, such as direct control of motors, fans, actuators, heaters, and other controlled devices.
+While in native mode, high-level algorithms, such as a hybrid electric mode, are not operational.
+Native mode allows a developer to, for example, create a new water heating profile to meet unique needs.
+While operating in native mode, the developer must adhere to the following rules:

+1. The user set point of the water heater is normally limited to 140 degrees Fahrenheit.
+During native mode the user should not attempt to heat the water higher than 165 degrees Fahrenheit as there is a mechanical Thermal Cut Out (TCO) that operates at approximately that temperature.
+TCO requires a manual reset if limits are exceeded.
+1. Whenever a heating element is to be operated (elements are: Compressor, Upper Electric Element, and Lower Electric Element) the Double Line Break (DLB) relay should be closed/turned on.
+In order to maintain reliability of the DLB relay it is always closed while no heating elements are on, and opened only after all heating elements are off.
+Control of the DLB is enforced during native mode when attempting to turn on heating elements, however, it may be overridden if you command the DLB directly.
+1. Due to daisy chain wiring, one and only one heating element will be energized at any one time.
+When the first element is energized it deprives energy from the remaining elements.
+The priority within the daisy chain is Upper Electric Element, Lower Electric Element, and the Compressor.
+1. Excessive relay cycling can shorten the life of the relays.
+1. To maintain native mode operation, the native mode command must be sent at least once every 5 minutes (2.5 minute periodic rate is recommended).

 ## Overview

 1. [Using the Software](#using-the-software)